 Requires the iTunes app on your computer and one USB data cable.

 1. Record a voice memo using your iPhone.
 Just run Voice Memo on your iPhone and record one voice memo.

 2. Import voice memo to the computer via email.
 Or you can transfer the voice memo by sharing through SNS or other related platforms online.
 Then after, you can download them to your computer.

 3. On your computer, convert voice memo to M4R by renaming the extension name of your Voice Memo as “.M4R”, which is pretty easy to do.

 4.1.
 For iTunes 12.6 or previous version, you can add the M4R file to Tones section of your iTunes library.
 You can make it by a simply Drag and Drop, just drop the M4R file to Tones.

 Sync or add your dropped Tone to your iPhone.
-You should connect your iPhone to computer, and go to manage your device by clicking iPhone icon.
+You should connect your iPhone to the computer, and go to manage your device by clicking the iPhone icon.
 Under Settings, go to “Tones” and check on Sync Tones.
 Or just move your mouse to under the Tone and right click to add it to your iPhone.

 4. 2.
 For iTunes 12.7 or above, you can drop the M4R directly to iPhone Tones section on iTunes interface.